Tony Bullimore: Sailing

 Bullimore was rescued after capsizing during the 1996–97 Vendée Globe single-handed around-the-world race.
 The race was marked by a number of incidents, including the death of another contestant, Gerry Roufs.

-On 5 January 1997, in the Southern Ocean near 52°S 100°E, around 2500 km off the Australian coast and in winds of up to 160 km/h, Bullimore's boat, Exide Challenger capsized and the majority of press and media reports assumed that the 57-year-old sailor was lost.
-Bullimore was alive and managed to survive in an air pocket in the upside-down boat in pitch darkness, having lost his food supplies, aside from a bar of chocolate.
+On 5 January 1997, in the Southern Ocean near 52°S 100°E, around 2500 km off the Australian coast and in winds of up to 160 km/h, Bullimore's boat, Exide Challenger, capsized after the keel had snapped off.
+Bullimore managed to reach an air pocket in the upside-down boat in pitch darkness, having lost his food supplies, aside from a bar of chocolate.
 The Royal Australian Navy launched a rescue mission for Bullimore and another Vendée Globe capsized competitor, Thierry Dubois.
 On 9 January, Dubois was rescued by an Australian S-70B-2 Seahawk helicopter embarked on the frigate HMAS Adelaide.

-Adelaide then proceeded further south to where the Exide Challenger had been located by a RAAF P-3 Orion.
+Adelaide then proceeded further south to where the Exide Challenger had been located by a Royal Australian Air Force P-3 Orion.
 Adelaide dispatched a rigid-hulled inflatable boat to the Exide Challenger where crew members knocked on the hull.
-Hearing the noise, Bullimore swam out from his boat and was quickly rescued by personnel from Adelaide.
+Hearing the noise, Bullimore swam out from his boat and was quickly rescued.
 HMAS Adelaide then returned both Dubois and Bullimore to Perth.
-During the return journey, Bullimore met with each member of the boat's crew to thank them for saving his life.

 In 2000 he was featured in a BBC documentary about crossing the Atlantic Ocean, with the comedian Lenny Henry.

 Bullimore skippered a team that came second in the 2005 Oryx Quest.
 In 2007, he was involved in another sailing record attempt.